ITfoxtec/FoxIDs/docs/customization.md

 > If you miss a customization option, please contact [support](https://www.foxids.com/support).

-## CSS and Icon
+## Title, Icon and CSS

-The FoxIDs user interface can be customized with [CSS and custom icon](css-icon.md).
+The FoxIDs user interface can be customized with a another [title, icon and CSS](title-icon-css.md).

 ## Languages